Porch Railings That Make Craftsman Homes Sell Faster

 Common Problems That Kill Deals

 Sagging or loose railings: Railings that move when touched suggest structural problems.
-This physical evidence of deterioration frightens buyers regardless of whether the underlying structure is sound.
+This physical evidence of deterioration frightens buyers regardless of whether the underlying structure is actually sound.

 Restoration vs. Replacement